napierSLAM/Robot-Mapping/README.md

 But the purpose is a mapping bot which has different needs

-The bot needs awareness of where it is - either relative to starting position or using external info Easiest for basic is to make it relative
+The bot needs awareness of where it is - either relative to a starting position or by using external info like GPS co-ords.
+The easiest for a basic demo is to make location awareness relative to an arbitary start position.

-So if it is relative to an arbitary start position, awareness needs to be maintained through 'traversing'
+For relative positioning, awareness needs to be maintained through 'traversing'

 # Traversing
 Traversing is recording heading and distance travelled:

 A heading is taken